The virus is on the march in much of the world. In India, it’s in retreat.

 India is home to one of the largest outbreaks on the planet.
 Last month, the country hit a peak of nearly 100,000 cases in a single day, a record in the pandemic.
 Since then, however, daily cases have fallen by about half and deaths by about a third.

 The downward trend in India’s cases means it is no longer on track to overtake the United States as the country with the most coronavirus cases in the world.
 India has 7.7 million cases compared with 8.3 million in the United States.
-Each day this week, India has reported fewer new cases.
+Each day this week, India has reported fewer new cases than the United States.

 India is still adding more than 50,000 cases a day, an enormous challenge for its health-care system, especially in rural areas.
 The country is preparing to celebrate its biggest holidays, normally a time when large crowds gather.